mishgod/minishell/README.md

 In this project we use my own library - [libft](https://github.com/mishgod/libft).
 Also we wrote some utils function to different tasks.

-Compilation was with flags: `gcc -Wall -Wextra -Werror`.
+Compilation was with flags: `gcc -L. -lhell -Llib -lft -L/Users/$(USER)/.brew/Cellar/readline/8.1/lib/ -lreadline`.

 Project has written in accordance with the Norminette.